 If you are considered to be blind, the pension is paid at the maximum rate.
 Your income and assets will not affect your rate of pension.
 Your partner’s pension will still be subject to the income and assets tests.
 For further information please see Financial help if you are blind.

 The income and assets tests only apply to income support pensions.
-Disability pensions, war widow and widower pensions are not subject to the income and assets tests.Back to top
+Disability Compensation Payments, war widow and widower pensions are not subject to the income and assets tests.Back to top

 What is the income test?

 To work out your correct rate of income support pension we need to know how much income you receive (before tax and charges), whether from within or outside Australia.
 This will include both deemed and actual income.